Instrument Cluster Foil Repair

 Secure the Q wire under the screw by wrapping in a clockwise fashion.
 This will ensure the wrapped wire stays secure when you tighten the screw.
 You'll know if you've wrapped it the wrong way as it will begin to unwind from the screw.

 For wire P, simply fold the wire over the metal tab and then secure it in place with the white plastic holder.

 Insert the new illumination lamps.
 Gently twist in place the same way you removed the old ones.
-The CMBA kit will have an extra, fourth lamp.
-Don't worry about it now.
-When doing the final cleanup you will eventually tuck it safely out of the way under the center LED cluster.

 Install the new LED cluster.
 Should be pretty self explanatory where these go.